Pinching, Pruning and Cleaning:

 Pruning House Plants

 Never pull on stems or leaves to remove them.
-Use sharp pruners or scissors to make clean cuts and to avoid tearing -- which can attract a fungal disease.
+Use houseplant pruners or scissors to make clean cuts and to avoid tearing -- which can attract a fungal disease.

 Cut off any dead stems or branches, which can attract fungus.
 Remove brown or yellow leaves as well so they don't decay and attract disease and insects.